 What is Remarketing and How Does it Work?

-Marketing makes consumers choose a specific brand detrimental to another, based on an advanced strategy that is targeting them.
-And even though acquiring a customer one time may bring a profit for the moment, a brand cannot constantly look for new clients only.
+Marketing makes consumers choose a specific brand detrimental to another based on an advanced strategy that targets them.
+Even though acquiring a customer one time may bring a profit for the moment, a brand cannot constantly look for new clients only.

-In this article we will talk about how to make users convert and stay close to your brand through designing a complex, yet totally effective remarketing strategy.
-Stay close and let’s turn those potential customers into genuine advocates of your brand.
+This article discusses how to convert users and keep them close to your brand by designing a complex yet totally effective remarketing strategy.
+Stay close, and let’s turn potential customers into genuine advocates of your brand.

 What is remarketing?

-Fundamentally, remarketing is a marketing strategy; it implies targeting users who have either heard of your brand before or interacted with it.
-However, regardless of the users you want to acquire, remarketing helps businesses get in touch with potential customers who have shown interest in the brand and its products/services.
+Fundamentally, remarketing is a marketing strategy; it implies targeting users who have either heard of or interacted with your brand.
+However, regardless of the users you want to acquire, remarketing helps businesses reach potential customers who have shown interest in the brand and its products/services.

-Remarketing brings to the table a lot of tangible benefits, and it is no wonder why 70% of marketers use it for their businesses, this only being for brand awareness.
+Remarketing offers many tangible benefits, and it is no wonder that 70% of marketers use it for their businesses, this only being for brand awareness.

 - It helps recover lost web traffic – for sure, many people visit your website, but the conversion rate still stands close to 3%.
 This is where remarketing comes in and increases this number;